dannilin2601/hda_survival_analysis/README.md

 - The **hyperparameters used for the run**
 - **Model configuration details**
 - **Evaluation metrics** (e.g., C-index and other performance measures)

+The notebooks are designed to be easily uploaded and executed on **Kaggle**, enabling users to reproduce the experiments in a cloud-based environment without requiring local computational resources.

 ## Cite This Work